shadowcatzero/fractal/README.md

 - add auto snapshot; hard to figure out exactly when to take; maybe wait until at iter threshold dependent on zoom?
 - add ability to have multiple snapshots at once, so you can easily navigate around; also fade out snapshots that are far away zoom wise; also maybe save manual ones to disk so you can easily contiune exploring areas
 - add checkpointing that somehow lets you save & return to locations; even if this isn't added, add camera reset to easily get back to initial state; would also let you share locations with other people
-- zoom in on mouse
-- others controls for mouse; click & drag to move, maybe right click could be snapshot

 ## Cool Screenshots